UbiquityRobotics/ubiquity_launches/README.md

         # You will probably be prompted for the `ubuntu` account
         # password (usually `ubuntu`).
 When done it will print
         # out `hello`.

+## Notes

+What follows are some notes that the people at Ubiquty Robots need to remind them of what to do....

 ### Creating the Catkin Work Spaces